HIV & AIDS Among Women

 This newly published document (2017), provides timely and accurate information regarding the relationship between HIV infection and women.
 This publication is an excellent article for health professionals, especially those who work with women at risk for possible HIV infection.
 It provides the practitioner with a great deal of much needed information.
 The course is targeted for beginning, intermediate and advanced practitioners.
 The course also includes an article regarding the persistence of the HIV epidemic among women in the US, addressing some of the unique concerns of women.

 Psychologists, social workers, mental health counselors, marriage and family therapists and certified addictions counselors can benefit from this course.
 This course may also be helpful for other practitioners, such as midwives, dieticians and nutritionists who also need continuing education in the area of HIV and AIDS.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to learn more about HIV and AIDS in women.
+This course is appropriate for beginning and intermediate level practitioners who need continuing education in the area of HIV and AIDS in women.

 Author: Centers for Disease Control and Haley & Justman